iridl/iridl.github.io/docsrc/admin/maintenance.md

         sudo journalctl CONTAINER_NAME=datalib_maproom_1 --since='1 hour ago'

 - squid produces two separate logs: the error log and the access log.
 The latter contains a line for each request served.
 The error log is piped to journalctl, while the access log is written to a docker volume.
-To read the access log, exec into the squid container:
+To read the access log, use `docker exec` to run a command in the squid container, *e.g.*

         sudo docker exec -it datalib_squid_1 tail -n 100 /var/log/squid/access.log